-The older rights to purchase typically have short purchase election timelines of less than 30 days.
+Properties with older rights to purchase typically have election-to-purchase timelines of less than 30 days.
 Six (6) properties have short election timelines: Incline Trust, Struggle Mountain, Cummings, Consigny, Harris, and Stanton.
-Shorter timelines do not provide the opportunity to bring these purchase opportunities to the RPC for individual consideration and it is not certain that the District would be able to negotiate extension of terms.
-As mentioned previously, most of the District's Rights or First Offer provide 60 days to allow time to obtain an independent fair market value appraisal of the property.
-An appraisal usually takes 30 to 40 days to complete, which leaves between 20 and 30 days for the seller and District to negotiate and agree upon the purchase price and terms.
-Therefore, the timelines for these future purchase opportunities may not provide an opportunity to bring these opportunities back to the RPC for consideration.

-If the RPC reaffirms interest in these properties, the General Manager recommends initiating negotiations directly when the District receives a notice of intent to sell from the property owner, and inform the Board of negotiations at the earliest possible date (bi-weekly report or FYI at next Board meeting).
-This reaffirmation includes an understanding from the RPC that given the short timelines, these items may not come before the RPC for review, but may go instead directly to the full Board for consideration of purchase.
-As noted above, any future purchase of one these properties requires the full Board of Directors to consider purchase approval.
+It is not certain that the District would be able to negotiate extension of election-to-purchase terms, and as explained previously, the established terms may not provide sufficient time to bring these purchase opportunities to the RPC for individual consideration.
+If the Board reaffirms interest in these properties, the General Manager recommends that the Board authorize the initiation of negotiations directly when the District receives a notice of intent to sell, and inform the Board of negotiations at the earliest possible date (bi-weekly report or FYI at next Board meeting) if election-to-purchase timeline terms cannot be extended by agreement with the landowner.
+The process to approve [ss1]purchase of any one these properties will still require the full Board of Directors to approve the purchase.